icon-account icon-glass

 Whether you have a revelation after eating a pork chop and have a midnight fridge clear out of animal products, or you start eating a vegan lunch every day but still enjoy the odd chicken nugget - there’s no right or wrong way to do things.
 It’s about what feels achievable and good for you.

-If you typically eat a lot of meat, it could be quite a sudden change to go vegan very suddenly - but if you’re committed, why not take the plunge?
+If you typically eat a lot of meat, it could be quite a sudden change to go vegan overnight - but if you’re committed, why not take the plunge?
 A simple way to ease into it is to go vegetarian first and see how you feel.
 Alternatively, try replacing the products in your diet with vegan ones, step by step.
 Start with milk, then yogurt, then cheese and work your way down the list.

 It’s important to note that any steps at all towards eating less meat are great ones.
 If you can’t or don’t feel like fully committing to being vegan, eating fewer animals overall and making vegan choices on some days but not others is still a great achievement.
 It doesn’t need to be all or nothing.
 Make that slightly self-satisfied social media announcement if you want, but quietly picking up some almond milk instead of cow’s milk at the supermarket still counts.